OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 }
 ```

-The query contains the secret which signs JWTs in the example application, which is very sensitive information.
-Please note that in order to know what to look for you will need to collect information and learn about how the application is built as well as how the database tables are organized.
-Another thing a tester can do, is use tools like sqlmap to look for injection paths, and even automate the extraction of data from the database.
+The query contains the secret that signs JWTs in the example application, which is very sensitive information.

+In order to know what to look for in any particular application, it will be helpful to collect information about how the application is built and how the database tables are organized.
+You can also use tools like `sqlmap` to look for injection paths and even automate the extraction of data from the database.

 #### Cross-Site Scripting (XSS)

-Cross-Site scripting occurs when the browser treats data that should be displayed as code that should be executed, creating the opportunity to run malicious code in a user's browser.
-Reflection of input might cause XSS, but that is up to how the application is implemented, whether in encodes the output, so the best practice would be to test for XSS using a payload from [Testing for Reflected Cross Site Scripting](../07-Input_Validation_Testing/01-Testing_for_Reflected_Cross_Site_Scripting.md).
-As noted, GraphQL only creates another layer on top of the application, so other tests from WSTG might be useful.
+Cross-site scripting occurs when an attacker injects executable code that is subsequently run by the browser.
+Learn about tests for XSS in the [Input Validation](../07-Input_Validation_Testing/README.md) chapter.
+You may test for reflected XSS using a payload from [Testing for Reflected Cross Site Scripting](../07-Input_Validation_Testing/01-Testing_for_Reflected_Cross_Site_Scripting.md).

-In this example, errors might reflect the input at times, and in case the application reflects the errors to the users, XSS might occur.
+In this example, errors might reflect the input and could cause XSS to occur.

 Payload: